sebbo2002/ical-generator/README.md

 Send Calendar to the User when using HTTP.
 See Quick Start above.
 Won't work in browsers.
 Defaults to `'calendar.ics'`.

+#### toBlob()

+Generates a blob to use to download or to generate a download URL.
+Only supported in browsers supporting this API.

 #### toURL()